 Measure customer satisfaction

-See how easy/difficult it was for them to complete an action
+See how easy or difficult it was for them to complete an action

 A website feedback widget acts like a real-time suggestion box on your site: when people click it, they can rate their experience and give additional context.
 With the Hotjar Feedback tool, users can even attach a screenshot of the page element they loved or hated.